Woman reveals she met her partner after his photos were stolen by a catfish

-Woman who nearly fell for catfishing scam reveals she’s starting dating man whose photos were stolen
+Woman who nearly fell for catfishing scam reveals she’s dating man whose photos were stolen

 ‘It started getting really hot and heavy’